 EPPP (PART 1 – KNOWLEDGE)

 The EPPP (Part 1 – Knowledge) is developed and owned by ASPPB and is provided to psychology licensing boards to assist them in their evaluation of the qualifications of applicants for licensure.
 Initially, the EPPP (Part 1- Knowledge) was administered via paper form and the largest proportion of respondents use the ASPPB Recommended Passing Point as the definition of a passing score in their rules/regulations.
 Starting in April 2001, the EPPP (Part 1 – Knowledge) was administered via computer.
-For the computer-administered EPPP (Part 1 – Knowledge), most respondents either use the ASPPB Recommended Passing Point or 70% as the definition of a passing score in their rules/regulations.
-Additionally, 15 out 36 respondents allow applicants to take the EPPP (Part 1 – Knowledge) after their degree has been granted.
+For the computer-administered EPPP (Part 1 – Knowledge), most respondents either use the ASPPB Recommended Passing Point or the scaled score of 500 as the definition of a passing score in their rules/regulations.

 EPPP Passing Score – Paper Administered